Happy Thanksgiving

 I notice the power of compliments.
 As teachers, my default is to point out what the student can improve on.
 That’s just my job right?!
 However, what I’ve found is that if I’m doing so much constructive feedback without complimenting, the student may just think they are doing a poor job at singing or playing the piano which decreases their motivation to keep practicing.
 So I’ve now make it to point out what they are doing right or have made

-Every Winter time, I host a semi-formal recital where the student has prepared two songs to perform to their parents, relatives, or friends during the last part of their lesson.
-I ask them 2 questions usually.
-1. What are they learning in their lessons?
-2. What do they enjoy most from taking piano and/or voice lessons?
-Then they perform their two songs and conclude with a bow.
-This year, instead of in person lessons, I conducted them over zoom.
-Although
+Zoom In-Class Winter Recital: Bringing Families Together Through Music Every winter, I host a semi-formal recital where each student performs two songs they have prepared for their parents, relatives, or friends.
+Before performing, I ask them two questions: What are you learning in your lessons?
+What do you enjoy most about taking piano or voice lessons?
+Then comes the best part as they sing or play their two songs and finish with a proud bow.
+This year’s recital was different.

 As a teacher, it’s easy to fall into the habit of always instructing, correcting, and giving students the solutions to their mistakes.
 This traditional approach can produce technically skillful students, but it often creates monotony, robotic playing, and leaves little room for creativity.
 It also makes students overly dependent on their teacher to evaluate their progress.
 I was trained this way, and it made me want to quit piano.
 Although I studied under a renowned pianist, I often felt intimidated